Actipro/WinForms-Controls/Documentation/topics/visual-studio-designer.md

 ```xml
 <TargetFrameworks>net462;net471;netcoreapp3.1;net60-windows</TargetFrameworks>
 ```
+> [!WARNING]
+> Starting with Visual Studio 2002 v17.6, mixing .NET Framework-based targets (e.g., `net48`) with .NET Core-based targets (e.g., `net6.0-windows`) is only supported if the .NET Framework-based target is listed first.
+This will force the .NET Framework designer functionality and requires the installer option mentioned in the ".NET Framework Support" section above.
+To continue using the .NET Core-based designer functionality in Visual Studio 17.6, all .NET Framework-based targets must be removed.

 > [!IMPORTANT]
 > See the requirements noted above for .NET Framework or .NET Core / .NET 5+ based on which target framework will govern the designer capabilities of your project.